How much is just right when planning a project?

-There’s a continuum that exists between planning your project to the nth degree and relying on sorting out problems as they arise.
+There’s a continuum that exists between planning a project to the nth degree and relying on sorting out problems as they arise.
 Some of the motivators for acting in the latter, ‘troubleshooting’ mode are:

 - there is a perception that the things that will go wrong will be able to be fixed as they occur, without too much delay and expense